squella/bdd-wdio/README.md

 ---
 ## Description

-End to end testing for NATO project with Cucumber and WebdriverIO.
+End to end testing with Cucumber and WebdriverIO.
 The base of framework is built with Javascript programming language and Gherkin.

 ### File organization